Polynucleotide Treatment

 Dr Khanna’s unique combination of Polynucleotides and Biofillers, for the face, neck and hands

-Dr Bob’s NuFace protocols are unique to the DrBK Clinic, and are ideal for cases that require both volume restoration and skin rejuvenation/tightening at a cellular level.
+In cases with more severe volume loss, this is addressed with our NuFace Protocol.
+This treatment combines both biofillers (dermal fillers) and polynucleotides into the same treatment, and is ideal for cases that require both volume restoration and skin rejuvenation/tightening at a cellular level.

 _______________________________